TheHiddenCat/chunk_persist/README.md

 ## 📥 Installation

-1. Download the latest `.jar` file.
+1. Build the `.jar` file using Maven package.
 2. Place it in your `plugins/` directory.
 3. Restart or reload your server.